Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-Perhaps you've felt it.
+Perhaps you’ve felt it.
 Standing with straight legs, you bend forward into Uttanasana (Standing Forward Bend), and immediately sense a nagging pain over one of your sitting bones.
 If you bend the knee on that side, the pain diminishes or disappears, but as soon as you straighten it again, the pain comes back.
-As you start to exit the pose, the pain momentarily worsens, but then disappears as you go higher.
-Thinking back, you realize that this has been going on for--can it be--a year and half already?
+As you start to exit the pose, the pain momentarily worsens, but then disappears as you bring yourself to standing.
+Thinking back, you realize that this has been going on for–can it be–a year and half already?

-What you are feeling is probably a partial tear in one of the two short tendons that connect the hamstring muscles to the sitting bone.
+What you are feeling could be a partial tear in one of the two short tendons that connect the hamstring muscles to the sitting bone.
 It may be right at the bone, at mid-tendon, or at the junction where the tendon merges into the muscle.
-If the injury is old, chances are you are working not only with tendon, but with scar tissue as well.
+If the injury is old, chances are you are working not only with a tear in the tendon but with scar tissue as well.

 The anatomy of this injury is quite simple.
 You have three hamstring muscles.
 The upper end of each of them attaches to the sitting bone (ischial tuberosity).
 Two of the hamstrings (semitendinosus and biceps femoris) share a single, short tendon that joins them to the sitting bone.
 The third (semimembranosus) has its own short tendon.
 The lower ends of all three hamstrings attach just below the knee.
 When these muscles contract they bend the knee and extend the hip joint.
 To stretch them effectively, a student must simultaneously straighten the knee and flex the hip joint.

-Stretching too fast, without proper awareness, can also lead to injury.
-When a student stretches too quickly, it can cause a reflex contraction of the hamstrings which makes the muscles that are supposed to lengthen shorten instead.
+Stretching intensely and quickly without proper awareness can lead to injury.
+When you stretch too quickly, it can cause a reflex contraction of the hamstrings which makes the muscles that are supposed to lengthen shorten instead.
 Students whose muscles are both strong and tight are especially at risk for this kind of injury.

 Stretching while cold may increase risk, because a cold tendon is less flexible and has less blood flow than a warm one.
-But stretching while hot and fatigued (for example, at the end of a long, vigorous workshop) may also be risky.
+But stretching while hot and fatigued (for example, at the end of a long, vigorous workshop or a hot yoga class) may also be risky.
 The heat may make the connective tissue in the tendon so flexible that its molecular structure can be torn apart by vigorous stretching.
 In addition, the fatigue makes it more difficult for the student to monitor and control the degree of stretch.

 Stretching unevenly can also place a hamstring tendon at risk.
 For example, if the semimembranosus muscle is significantly tighter than the other two hamstrings, its tendon will receive most of the stretching force that would normally be distributed evenly among all three hamstrings.
 Likewise, certain combinations of rotation and bend at the hip or knee joints can focus excessive stretch on a small part of a hamstring tendon, or can pull a tendon at an angle that tends to separate it from the sitting bone.